 Inaugural Speaker Series

 The Lafayette Alliance is excited to present its inaugural speaker series!
-We will host Lafayette scholars and enthusiasts throughout the year via Zoom webinars that you won’t want to miss!
+We hosted Lafayette scholars and enthusiasts throughout the year via Zoom webinars that you will want to see!

 Who is that man in the middle of LaGrange, Georgia’s square?
 Where did LaGrange get its name?
 Join us as Richard Ingram, chair of the Lafayette Alliance discusses his motivation and drive for all things Lafayette.
 What led him to create Lafayette Alliance?
 What is the mission and vision of the Alliance?
 Join us and find out!